madhura74/javaWebApp/README.md

    ` kubectl get all -n <your namespace> `

-7. access the application, by coping the EXTERNAL-IP url from response of the above command.
+7. access the application, by coping the EXTERNAL-IP url from Service details in the response of the above command.

 ## CICD Workflow using GitHub Actions